sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ### Migrating Contact Lists

-*To migrate a contact list from Marketing Campaigns:*
+*To migrate a contact list from Legacy Marketing Campaigns:*

-1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and then select **Contacts**.
+1. Navigate to [Legacy Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and then select **Contacts**.
 1. Find the list you want to export and hover over the action menu.
 1. Click **Export**.
-   The contact list begins downloading, and you will receive a notification email to the email address specified in Marketing Campaigns Notifications.
+   The contact list begins downloading, and you will receive a notification email to the email address specified in Legacy Marketing Campaigns Notifications.
 Go to your inbox to download the file.
-1. Once you download the file, navigate back to Automation.
+1. Once you download the file, navigate back to New Marketing Campaigns.
 1. Select **Contacts**.
 1. To add the contacts, click **Upload Contacts**.
-1. Follow the instructions outlined in [Upload contacts]({{root_url}}#upload-contacts) to complete the process.
+1. Follow the instructions outlined in [Upload contacts]({{root_url}}#upload-a-csv) to complete the process.

-*To migrate a segment from Marketing Campaigns:*
+*To migrate a segment from Legacy Marketing Campaigns:*

 During beta, segmentation is not enabled in Automation.
-You can build a segment in Marketing Campaigns, export it, and import it as a list to Marketing Campaigns.
+Instead, you can build a segment in New Marketing Campaigns, export it, and import it as a list to Marketing Campaigns.

-1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and then select **Contacts**.
+1. Navigate to [Legacy Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and then select **Contacts**.
 1. Find the segment you want to export and hover over the action menu.
 1. Click **Export**.
    The contact list begins downloading, and you will receive a notification email to the email address specified in Marketing Campaigns Notifications.
 Go to your inbox to download the file.
-1. Once you download the file, navigate back to Automation.
+1. Once you download the file, navigate back to New Marketing Campaigns.
 1. Select **Contacts**.
-1. To add the contacts, click **Upload Contacts**.
+1. To add your contacts, click **Upload Contacts**.
-1. Follow the instructions outlined in [Upload contacts]({{root_url}}#upload-contacts) to complete the process.
+1. Follow the instructions outlined in [Upload contacts]({{root_url}}#upload-a-csv) to complete the process.

 ## Planned iterative releases for Automation beta